Three Mobile Broadband

 UK residents have been bombarded with everything from free Three mobile broadband dongles and MiFi units to aggressive pricing campaigns.
 Over the past few years it has pulled back on some of its customer service problems too, while its network has gone from also-ran to contender.

 In 2008, 3 signed an agreement with rival network T-Mobile to combine their 3G access networks: at the time the biggest agreement of its type (it has since been trumped by a similar deal between Vodafone and O2).
-In 2011 Three began to offer truly unlimited mobile broadband to its smartphone customers, while also offering the biggest range of mobile broadband deals on dongles, MiFis and laptops in terms of data allowances.
+In 2014, Three activated its 4G network in selected cities across the UK, but in addition to 4G it also offers DC-HSDPA technology, allowing plain old 3G devices to enjoy much greater mobile internet speeds.

 Three mobile broadband deals should suit just about anybody.
 If you’re looking to buy the hardware and SIM in a package you can choose from USB dongles, Wi-Fi dongles and tablets and iPads.
 And if you already have hardware you can pick up a SIM only deal.

 When it comes to contracts, there’s lots of flexibility with Three.
 As well as standard 12 month contract terms (usually the best value in terms of cost-per-GB) you have the option of rolling monthly (aka no contract) deals, pay-as-you-go and pre-paid SIM packs loaded with data.